 That, leading up to asking for a date may be a future SwipeHelper guide.
 But I will say this, because I think it’s important advice: Be yourself.

 Ugh.
 I know.

 But assuming you are looking for a meaningful connection, be that a relationship or just something beyond purely physical, it’s just very important to keep in mind.

 Say/write what you want, when you want, how you want, within reason, and you may send some people running, and you may go on fewer dates, but it will be with people who like you for who you are.
 At least they did up until that point.
 And not to forget: Someone who would love you for who you are might be turned off by the persona you put on trying to please everybody, and wouldn’t that be a shame?
 I think so.
 I thought so.
 And I’m very happy with that decision.

 If you have tried the above and are still having trouble getting replies, or if the advice simply doesn’t fit your specific conundrum, you may consider getting professional help.
 By professional help, I mean hiring a coach to help you with your conversations.

 Enter Relationship Hero: A coaching service for online dating troubles.
 With them, you can get custom tailored advice on your first (or next) message.
 Of course, things may still not go as planned, but it couldn’t hurt to try.
-If you aren’t satisfied with the result, they offer a full, no questions asked money back guarantee.
+For more details, read our review.

 Meanwhile, what do you think?
 Would you like to add something?
 Feel free to leave a comment below, or visit the SwipeHelper Subreddit.
 We have cookies!
 And advice.
 And surveys.
 And stories (maybe yours?).
 See you there ?